 Home to some of the island’s best beaches (and best sunsets), the Tip of Borneo is refreshingly underdeveloped.
 You won’t find high-rise seaside resorts and condos here [yet].

 However, that doesn’t mean the area is not without tourists.
 A handful of daily buses ferry tourists back and forth to a small touristic complex at the very tippy top of the island of Borneo, where a rocky point juts into the sea and a couple of monuments mark the geographic point of interest.

-Apart from the Tip of Borneo monument, there really aren’t tourist attractions around here, so visits are often short and numbers of visitors, relatively small.
+Apart from the Tip of Borneo monument, there really aren’t tourist attractions around here, so the crowds tend to be short-lived, and numbers of visitors, relatively small.

 Needless to say, the vast majority of visitors do not stay the night here.
 Too bad for them, but very, very good for those that do!

 Because of the tourism interest, the infrastructure around the Tip of Borneo is just good enough to offer basic services for travelers wishing to extend their stay, without the over-abundance of modern conveniences that can easily spoil an otherwise unspoiled beach destination.